risolvipro/HEBitmap/README.md

 This implementation is up to 2x faster than the SDK drawBitmap function, but native features (flip, stencil) are not supported.

+The library also provides an (optional) sprite system to efficiently move sprites and check collisions.

 ## Benchmark

 Bitmap info: 96x96 (masked)